-At Nebozuk Carpets we supply 100% wool, Alpaca and nylon carpets in cut, loop and textured pile.
+At Nebozuk Carpets we supply 100% wool and nylon carpets in cut, loop and textured pile.

 Our carpet range caters for the price-conscious, commercial and industrial application or home beautiful styling.

 As a locally-owned family business, we only supply carpets from trusted, quality manufacturers, so that we can guarantee you the highest quality at the most affordable price.

 View some of our carpet range for design inspiration.

 We believe the only way you can really know what you’re investing in is to see, feel and even walk on the carpet you like.
 That’s why we reccomend viewing our carpet range (below), produced by quality local manufacturers, then visiting us in store to take home a sample or two.

 The Prestige Carpets 100% New Zealand wool range is featured in publications such as Belle and Grand Designs magazine.